 The strangest thing to have happened over the last two years is that …. almost nothing has happened.
 I was expected some sort of merging of the various frequent flyer schemes, possibly even a common loyalty programme.

 Over the last few years, Etihad has been making equity investments and providing cheap loans to several struggling airlines.
-These include:

 Air Seychelles (40%)